How does WDC quantify work?

 The future of quantifying work is poised for transformation.
 Emerging technologies, such as artificial intelligence and machine learning, will redefine measurement standards.
 These advancements enable more precise data collection and analysis.

-See also What is the correct definition of mental capacity?
+See also What Are the Main Objectives of the FCA?

 As remote work continues to rise, new metrics will emerge.
 Traditional notions of productivity may evolve into holistic assessments that capture employee engagement and well-being.
 This shift could lead to a more comprehensive understanding of workforce dynamics.